-- Ensure all power is locked out/tagged out! - a.
-Install the hangers, per instructions on page 8.
+- Ensure the power is locked out/tagged out. - a.
+Install the hangers per instructions on page 14.
 Ensure correct alignment and location of support brackets. - b.
 Roll conductors into the hangers. - c.
 Conductix recommends the first accessible conductor being the ground conductor (if applicable). - d.
-Move down the runway, install the next inboard conductor and join it tot he corresponding conductor.
-Ensure all electrical joints are free from any contamination.
-Clean and apply Electrical Joint Compound (EJC) to mating surfaces of splice plates, power feed plates, and the conductor.
-Install the splice cover.
-Keep the assemblies at least 18" (457mm) from the hanger brackets to allow for conductor movement from expansion and contraction.
+Move down the runway, install the next inboard conductor and join it to the corresponding conductor installed in step b (above).
+Ensure all electrical joints are free from any contamination on Galvanized or Copper conductors.
+Clean and apply Electrical Joint Compound (EJC) to Aluminum/Stainless Steel conductors.
+Install splice cover.
+Keep the splice assemblies at least 8.0" (203 mm) from the hanger brackets to allow for conductor movement from expansion and contraction.
 Repeat for the remaining phases and ground conductors. - e.
-When you get to where the expansion assemblies are to be installed, refer to the instructions on page 16.
+When you get to where the expansion assemblies are to be installed, refer to the instructions on page 17.
 Be sure to divide the total expansion gap distance (from chart) between the two air gap locations in the expansion assembly.
-(For example: If the total gap setting = 2.50" (63.5mm), there will be 0.25" (6.35mm) on either side of the 2.0" (50.8mm) slider).
-Ensure the expansion assembly body is at least 18" (457mm) from the nearest bracket. - f.
-Proceed with system installation ensuring anchors are positioned the correct distance from the expansions. - g.
+(If the total gap setting = 1.85" (47 mm), each air gap will be 0.93" (23.5 mm).
+Ensure the expansion assembly body is at least 8.0" (203 mm) from the nearest bracket. - f.
+Proceed with system installation, ensuring anchors are positioned the correct distance from the expansions and that they are tightened. - g.
 If a conductor must be cut to a specific length, ensure that the cut end is properly de-burred.
 The conductor cover is always shorter than the bar length.
-The proper cover length is 7.50" (190.5mm) shorter than the bar length (3.75" (95.25mm) on each end).

-- h.
-When running the feed cable to the power feed assembly, ensure the cables have sufficient free length and are flexible enough to enable movement of the conductor due to expansion and contraction.
+The proper cover length is 2.60" (66 mm) shorter than the bar length 1.30" (33 mm) on each - h.
+When running the feed cable to the power feed assembly, ensure the cables have sufficient free length and are flexible enough to enable movement of the conductor bar due to expansion and contraction.
 Locating the power feed as close as possible to the anchors minimizes this concern.
-DO NOT support the weight of the feed cables with the conductors. - i.
-Install power feeds on conductor bars per layout and the instructions beginning on page 16. - j.
+DO NOT support the weight of the feed cable with the conductors. - i.
+Install power feeds on conductor bars per layout and the instructions beginning on page 19. - j.
 Ensure all armored cables are terminated into a suitable junction box and only flexible cables are installed into the power feed assemblies.

-- All heater wire will be fed at the splice, or through and end cover.
-At no time will drilling a center power feed be allowed.
-The heater wire system will be labeled with a special power feed on the bar system layout. - 5.
-Installation and alignment of collectors on the crane.
+- All heater wire will be fed at a splice, or and end power feed.
+The heater wire system will be labeled with a power feed location on the system layout. - 5.0.2 Installation and alignment of collectors on the crane.
 Collectors must be properly positioned and aligned to ensure safe, reliable operation.
 Collector arms should be parallel with the contact surface. - a.
-The collector mounting post must be 5.50" (140mm) for 125/250 Amp collectors or 6.00" (152.5mm) for 200/400 Amp collectors below the contact surface of the conductor and the arms level from end to end. - b.
+The collector mounting post must be 5.0" (127 mm) for 200 Amp collectors, 4.0" (102 mm) for 100 Amp DI collectors, and 3.5" (90 mm) for 50 Amp SI collectors, below the contact surface of the conductor and the arms level from end to end. - b.
 Slide the collectors on the mounting staff.
 Ensure the mounting base of each collector is centered below the corresponding conductor.
 Ensure the collectors are evenly spaced.
-Tighten hardware to specifications.
+Tighten hardware to specifications and connect the supply cable to the collector.

-Remember:
+REMEMBER:

-- 1. Follow lock out/tag out procedures - 2.
-Keep accessories at least 8" (203mm) from hanger brackets. - 3.
-Follow all torque specifications. - 4.
-Allow for movement of accessories due to expansion. - 5.
-Connect only flexible power cables to power feed assemblies. - 6.
-Keep collectors straight, level and aligned with conductors.
+- Follow lock out/tag out procedures. - Keep accessories at least 8" (203 mm) from hanger brackets. - Follow all torque specifications. - Allow for movement of accessories due to expansion. - · Connect only flexible power cables to power feed assemblies. - Keep collectors straight, level and aligned with conductors.